 - Combine like terms

 - Simplify exponential expressions

 - Distribute and FOIL

 - Add, subtract, multiply and divide fractions containing variables

 - Simplify square roots, cube roots, and other radicals

-- Substitute out known variables
+- Substitute out variables with known values

+- Solve multi-variable equations for a specific variable

 Most calculator functions, even graphing, can be accomplished in Zoom Math when you upgrade to Zoom Math 100.
 And it shows steps!